FAQ

 What types of events and activities does Brown hold?

-There is something always going on in Brown.
-Before quarantine, activities that were hosted by students and faculty fellows included, weekly movie showings from our Academic and Cultural Events co-chairship, games of Mafia, sword fighting with foam weapons, Free Food Fridays, open mic nights, monthly banquets, intramural sports, and other events hosted by specific portals (ranging from water gun fights to going to midnight premieres of movies, playing with legos to making giant gummy bears), and more!
-Every semester, Brown hosts its own semiformal, usually in a rented out club on the Downtown Mall.
-Every Halloween, Brown also builds and staffs its own haunted house (Hauntings) for charity.
-Every May, Brown hosts a carnival for its residents with things such as inflatable slides and cotton candy.
-On a normal night, you can always find someone or something going on in one of our two communal lounges, including watching movies, playing games, cooking, doing homework, or just hanging out.
-If you see any activities missing, Brown makes it extremely easy to host an event yourself.
-You can reserve any communal space online and send out notifications to all of Brown’s members for your event.
+There is always something happening in Brown.
+Activities hosted by students and faculty fellows include weekly movie showings from our ACES co-chairship, games of Mafia, sword fighting with foam weapons, Free Food Fridays, open mic nights, banquets, intramural sports, and other events hosted by specific portals (ranging from water gun fights to going to midnight premieres of movies, playing with legos to making giant gummy bears)!
+Every semester, Brown hosts its own semiformal, usually in a rented-out club on the Downtown Mall.
+During Halloween, Brown also builds and staffs its own haunted house (Hauntings) for charity.
+Finally, Brown hosts a carnival for its residents including inflatable slides and cotton candy every May.
+On a normal night, you can always find something happening in one of our communal lounges, including watching movies, playing games, cooking, doing homework, or just hanging out.
+If you see any activities missing, Brown makes it extremely easy to host an event yourself!
+You can reserve any communal space through the Intranet and send out notifications to all of Brown’s members for your event.

 What is a "portal?"

-Unlike any other dorm at the University of Virginia, Brown College is tower style, which means the dorm is split into vertical buildings, or towers.
+Unlike any other dorm at the University of Virginia, Brown College is tower style, which means the dorm is split into vertical buildings, or portals.
 There are 12 different portals in Brown College, each of which has three to four floors, often including a basement level.
-The portals are Tucker, Smith, Mallet, Gildersleeve, Peters, Rogers, Holmes, McGuffey, Harrison, Davis, Long, and Venable.
-They’re separated into three different groups based on location: Anti-Quad (Peters, Holmes, Rogers, Tucker), Quad (Long, Smith, Davis, Mallet), and Gildergreen (Gildersleeve, McGuffey, Harrison, Venable).
+The portals are Teal (Tucker), Saffron (Smith), Maroon (Mallet), Green (Gildersleeve), Periwinkle (Peters), Redwood (Rogers), Honey (Holmes), Magenta (McGuffey), Hazel (Harrison), Dandelion (Davis), Lapis (Long), and Violet (Venable).
+They’re separated into three different groups based on location: Anti-Quad (Periwinkle, Honey, Redwood, Teal), Quad (Lapis, Saffron, Dandelion, Maroon), and Green-Green (Green, Magenta, Hazel, Violet).

 What are the tunnels?